-Bond issuance costs are charged to expense as paid.
+Bond issuance costs and share delivery costs are charged to expense as paid.

 - 4. Basis for reserves - (1) Reserve for possible losses on investments

 Reserve for possible losses on investments is provided for possible losses on investments in subsidiaries based on assessment of the subsidiaries' financial condition and other factors.